JNCressey/item-respawn-timer/README.md

 Predictions can be slightly off.
 Because the respawn time depends on how many players are currently in the world, and the world populations are only periodically sent to the client.

 ## dev to-dos
+- for activetimers previous tick position, record 2 variables. check if either of them are out of range, to ensure it doesn't miss from either leaving the range for a single tick or the order of ongametick and onitemdespawn
+  - one set by player position in this ongametick
+  - and the previous value of that
 - for timer add, use an iterator to find insert index to avoid using linkedlist.get(index)
 - for static spawn overrides, add to array for that location
   - clear overrides can fireach location remove all past first index: list.subList(1, list.size()).clear()